po1sigala/live/01-Class-Content/19-PWA/03-Algorithms/01-is-armstrong/README.md

     * Assume the given number is a non-negative whole number.

-* You can check to see if your function works properly by opening [Unsolved/test.html](Unsolved/test.html) in your web browser.
+* You can check to see if your function works properly by opening [Unsolved/test.html](./Unsolved/test.html) in your web browser.

   * Functions that _pass_ the tests will be denoted with a **green check mark**.

   * Functions that _fail_ the tests will be denoted with a **red x and an error message**.

+---
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.